 Canola Oil Vs Olive Oil: Taste Test

-Both canola oil and extra-virgin olive oil are good for cooking because they are stable at high oven temperatures.
+Both canola oil and extra-virgin olive oil are good for cooking because they are stable at fairly high oven temperatures.

 Extra-virgin olive oil has a lower smoking point, however.
 So it’s best to use extra-virgin olive oil only when cooking at low or medium oven temperatures or sauteing ingredients over very low heat.